pnp/powerapps-designtoolkit/materialdesign components/docs/Template.md

 * The first part of the **OnStart**-property is where you input the colors and settings you want to use.
 Some colors are calculated again in Hex-code to style the SVG-icons.
 You can use them inside html-Controls or svg-Images.
 * You can introduce different themes like high contrast or dark mode and let the user choose which one they want to use (see examples)
-* Delete the items if you don't use them, the size of the data source is roughly 1 MB
+* Delete the items from the data-tab if you don't use them, the size of the data source is roughly 700 kB

 ## Known limitations